fedspendingtransparency/data-act-broker-backend/README.md

 In addition to the JSON configuration scripts, database creation scripts are located in this folder.
 When run directly, the following scripts take no parameters and stand up all required tables within each database:

-- setupJobTrackerDB (Creates job_tracker and user Databases)
+- setupJobTrackerDB (Creates job_tracker database)
-- setupValidationDB (Creates validation databases)
 - setupErrorDB      (Creates the error database)
-- setupStagingDB    (Creates the staging database)
+- setupUserDB       (Creates the user database)
 - setupAllDB        (Creates all of the needed databases)

 The order of execution does not matter, as long as each of them are executed.